EvictionLab/eviction-lab-website/content/eviction-tracking/minneapolis-saint-paul.md

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the past 12 months and average filings in 2012–2019.<sup>1</sup>
+When you toggle the figure to see data relative to baseline, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the past 12 months and average filings in 2023–2024.<sup>1</sup>

 1. Eviction filing data for Hennepin and Ramsey Counties were provided by the [Court Services Division of the Minnesota Judicial Branch](https://www.mncourts.gov/State-Court-Administrators-Office/Court-Services.aspx).
 Historical averages cover the years 2012-2019.